What are the branches of biology?

 • Poultry: The study of rearing of hens, chicks, ducks, etc.

 • Morphology: It deals with the form and structure of various plant organs.
-If it deals with external characters like roots, stem, leaves, fruits, etc. It is described as External morphology.
+If it deals with external characters like roots, stems, leaves, fruits, etc. It is described as External morphology.
 If it deals with the internal structure of various organs, it is known as internal morphology.
 There are three branches of internal morphology.

 1. Cytology: Study of different cell organelles and their function